Please wait while we process your payment

 The individuation of particular bodies (such as planets, people, flowers, microscopic particles) from this continuous extended substance depends entirely on motion.
 Motion, in this view, takes on some strange properties.
 First of all, like shape, it is simply a way of being extended.
 In addition, in order to enable motion within the plenum, Descartes has to tell a complicated story about complete circles of motion effected throughout large segments of the plenum simultaneously.
 The mechanics of motion leads Descartes to the conclusion that there is an indefinite number of microscopic particles in the universe.
 Part II ends with Descartes' three laws of nature (all about motion).

 Part III turns to the observable phenomena of the universe.
 Using only the principles established in Part II, Descartes is able to deduce the motions of the planets, the composition of all elements in the universe, and the properties of light, among other things.
 Probably influenced in large part by Galileo's recent run-in with the Catholic Church, Descartes gives an oddly complex account of the earth's motion, according to which the earth both moves and does not move.
 According to this picture the entire heavens act as a fluid vortex moving around the sun.
 Within the vortex, however, the earth does not change its position.

-Finally, in Part III, Descartes turns his explanatory principles loose on earth.
+Finally, in Part IV, Descartes turns his explanatory principles loose on earth.
 He first gives an account of the earth's origin and then moves on to give explanations of gravity, magnetism, tides, heat, and the conclusions of chemistry.
 He ends the book with a discussion of human sensations and emotions.